PabloIbannez/VLMP/docs/SimulationSteps.rst

 	  - Frequency of the oscillatory force.
 	  - float
 	  -
-	* - fluidDensity
+	* - viscosity
-	  - Density of the fluid.
+	  - Viscosity of the fluid.
 	  - float
-	  -
-	* - id_and_force
-	  - Dictionary of particle IDs and corresponding force amplitudes.
-	  - dict
-	  -
-	* - outputFilePath
-	  - Path to the output file for oscillatory force measurements.
-	  - str
 	  -
 .. list-table:: Optional Parameters
 	:header-rows: 1